NadaMohamedShoukry/InternalHotelManagementApp/README.md

 # The Wild Oasis - internal hotel management system
-Single Page Application built with React.js and Vite
+Single Page Application built with React.js and Vite OPen on your PC or Labtop ...
+This system is intended for internal hotel staff and can be accessed only on PCs or laptops at the reception.
 ## Try it
 [The Wild Oasis - Hotel System](https://wild-oasis-hotel-management-system.netlify.app/dashboard)